pkutzner/xenorchestra_installer/README.md

 Xen-Orchestra (Community Edition) allows you to administer Citrix XenServer and XCP-NG as well as backup any VM's running on these systems.

-Confirm your VM's IP Address before starting the script so you know where to login to.

-The single line installer allows you to go from a bare-minimal installation of Ubuntu to fully operational.
+The single line installation script allows you to go from a bare-minimal installation of Ubuntu or Debian to fully operational XOCE server.
 Run the following steps from a root shell.

     sudo bash
     <password>